Diffeomorphisms with positive metric entropy: The main technique: localized, pointwise perturbations of central Lyapunov exponents

 This argument has been pursued further, in low regularity, by Baraviera and Bonatti \cite {BB}.
 They consider conservative diffeomorphisms admitting a dominated splitting $TM=E_1 \oplus \cdots \oplus E_k$ and show that the average of the sum of the Lyapunov exponents along any subbundle can be made non-zero by a $C^1$ perturbation.
 This result was used by Bochi, Fayad and Pujals in \cite {BFP} to show that stably ergodic diffeomorphisms, which admit a dominated splitting by \cite {BDP}, can be made non-uniformly hyperbolic by perturbation.

-In a sense, here we do just the opposite of \cite {BFP}: we show the generic absence of zero Lyapunov exponents almost everywhere (under the positive entropy assumption) as a means to conclude ergodicity (via \cite {AB}).
-In order to do this, we must develop a perturbation argument that can affect directly the actual Lyapunov exponents of certain orbits, and not just their averages.
+In a sense, here we do just the opposite of \cite {BFP}: we show the generic absence of zero Lyapunov exponents almost everywhere (under the positive entropy assumption) is a means to conclude ergodicity (via \cite {AB}).
+In order to do this, we must develop a perturbation argument that can affect directly the actual Lyapunov exponents of certain orbits inside an invariant region, and not just their averages over the whole manifold.
+Without an assumption of ergodicity, these can be different.
+This is obtained through the following local, pointwise version of Bonatti-Baraviera's argument~\cite{BB} (see also \cite{SW}).
+Even for a diffeomorphism that preserves a globally partially hyperbolic structure, this is a new result.
+A more precise statement will be given in Section~\ref{s.local}.